glyphr-studio/glyphr-studio-2-specs/design/Information_Architecture.md

 On this page a user will be able to define a Kern Pair, containing either two single glyphs, or two classes of glyphs to kern.

-### Font and Project Settings
+### Settings
-Essentially just a form presenting a way to edit metadata or options.
+Settings will be broken down into a set of pages / forms that are scoped to a single logical area.

-### About
+### Help
-A page that gives details on the current version of Glyphr Studio, and details on the currently opened project.

-This page will also contain a link to Help, along with other useful Glyphr Studio links.
+Help will be a link to an external doc site.